How to Improve the Speed of Your PrestaShop Store

 The good news is that every improvement adds up.
 You don’t need to fix everything at once — start with the diagnosis, identify the highest-impact problems and tackle them one by one.

 A faster store is not just a better user experience.
-It means more sales, better rankings and a stronger business.
+It’s more sales, better rankings and a stronger business.

 ¿Buscas módulos PrestaShop que no fallen cuando tu tienda crece?